DJ LeMahieu Player Props: Yankees vs. Phillies

 - LeMahieu hit .261 with 18 doubles, 12 home runs and 67 walks.

-- Among the qualifying hitters in MLB last year, he ranked 60th in batting average, 30th in on-base percentage, and 114th in slugging.
+- He ranked 60th in batting average, 30th in on base percentage, and 114th in slugging among qualifying hitters in MLB last season.

 - LeMahieu got a hit in 78 of 125 games a year ago, with multiple hits in 34 of those games.

-- He hit a home run in 9.6% of his games last season (125 in all), leaving the ballpark in 2.2% of his trips to the plate.
+- He hit a home run in 9.6% of his games last season (125 in all), going deep in 2.2% of his plate appearances.

-- LeMahieu drove in a run in 34 of 125 games last season (27.2%), including nine occasions when he drove in multiple runs (7.2%).
-He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.